Content on this page was generated by AI and has not been manually reviewed.

 Do VPN extensions slow down Edge browsing?

 They can, due to encryption and routing through VPN servers.
 The impact varies by server load, protocol, and distance.
-Are vpns legal in japan and what you need to know about legality, privacy, streaming, and remote work

 Is firmware or OS-level VPN better than Edge extensions?